mtkresearch/generative-fusion-decoding/README.md

     + noisy-librispeech-10: Librispeech dataset with noises added to the audio (S/R = 10).
     + noisy-librispeech-5: Librispeech dataset with noises added to the audio (S/R = 5).
     + atco2: Air Traffic Control Voice Communication dataset.
-- `--model_name`: This argument specifies which model to use.
+- `--model_name`: This argument specifies which type of model to use.
 There are two options:
-    + `gfd`: This is our method.
+    + `gfd`: The generative fusion decoding method.
-    + `whisper`: This is the baseline model.
+    + `whisper`: The huggingface whisper generation method.
 - `--setting`: The argument specifies the configuration setting for the model.
 The available settings depend on the `model_name`:

    For **gfd**: